How To Read A Fund Factsheet?

 - Investors can observe how the funds did when subjected to various economic conditions

-- It is a good practise to look at a longer timeframe when investing
+- It is a good practice to look at a longer timeframe when investing

 - Do take note that past performance is not an indication of future performance.